kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Production-grade code/README.md

 ***

 ## 5 most common code smells
-- Bloaters
+- **Bloaters**: code elements that shouldn’t be as big as they are now.
+Three code smells in this category are Long Method, Large Class, Long Parameter List, Primitive Obsession and Data Clumps.
-- Object-Orientation Abusers
+- **Object-Orientation Abusers**:
-- Change Preventers
+- **Change Preventers**: a single change triggers changes in multiple places.
+This is a sign of coupling.
-- Dispensables
+- **Dispensables**: are something that add no value to the solution: Duplicate Code, Dead Code, Comments. *Comments are probably the most controversial one here*.
+The strongest argument for removing comment is the fact they are not tested therefoe they can diverge from actual behaviour and cause more problems than benefits.
-- Couplers: these are usually coupled classes for reasons that can be avoided.
+- **Couplers**: these are usually coupled classes for reasons that can be avoided.
 Two typical ones are Feature Envy and Inappropriate Intimacy.
 ***

 ## Tutorials